embedded-office/canopen-stack/docs/_api_network/co-nmt-set-mode.md

 - none

-### Example
+## Example

-The following example shows how to switch the CANopen node AppNode in operational mode without a CANopen master network command:
+The following example shows how to switch the CANopen node AppNode in the operational mode without a CANopen master network command:

 ```c
     :